markaspall/hex-game-2025/README.md

 1. **ChunkManager** - Handles dynamic loading/unloading of chunks based on player position
 2. **AITerrainGenerator** - Interfaces with AI services to generate terrain descriptions
 3. **TerrainDataCompressor** - Encodes/decodes the bit-packed terrain format
-4. **HexGeometryGenerator** - Creates the specialized hexagon geometry with connecting triangles
+4. **HexRenderer** - Creates and renders the specialized hexagon geometry with connecting triangles
+5. **HexGenerator** - Generates the base hex grid with proper vertex positions
-5. **ModelFactory** - Generates and caches 3D models for biomes
+6. **TextureManager** - Manages texture loading and atlas creation for different biomes
-6. **TerrainShader** - Implements the custom shader for terrain rendering
+7. **TerrainShader** - Implements the custom shader for terrain rendering with triplanar mapping

 ### AI Integration